-- the term "cognizable offence" means the offence as defined in clause (c) of section 2 of (i) the Code of Criminal Procedure, 1973; - the expression "processing of such personal data" includes sharing by or sharing with (ii) such agency of the Government by any data fiduciary, data processor or data principal.
+- (i) the term "cognizable offence" means the offence as defined in clause (c) of section 2 of the Code of Criminal Procedure, 1973; - (ii) the expression "processing of such personal data" includes sharing by or sharing with such agency of the Government by any data fiduciary, data processor or data principal.

-sovereignty and integrity of India, the security of the State, friendly relations with foreign with the procedure laid down by the law; (iii) necessary; and (iv) proportionate to the interests being achieved.
+with the procedure laid down by the law; (iii) necessary; and (iv) proportionate to the interests being achieved.
 This four stage process embed the principles laid down by the Supreme Court in Puttaswamy I. This was regarded as a first step towards determining the surveillance powers of the State, even though the other recommendation of the Srikrishna Committee regarding an ex-ante judicial approval of the process was not included in the Bill.